Longtime admin named president of Washburn University - NewsBreak

 Related

-LAWRENCE — KJ Adams scored in the paint, breaking a tie with under 12 seconds left and No. 2 Kansas held off No. 14 Iowa State 62-60 Saturday.
-Iowa State had a last shot to win, but Caleb Grill's 3-point attempt caromed off the rim at the buzzer.
-Kansas...
+LAWRENCE, Kan.
+(AP) — KJ Adams Jr. scored in the paint, breaking a tie with under 12 seconds left and No. 2 Kansas held off No. 14 Iowa State 62-60 Saturday at Allen Fieldhouse.
+Iowa State had a last shot to win, but Caleb Grill’s 3-point attempt caromed off...

 Kan. school district dismissed students early following burglary